LassoSoft/LassoGuide/lasso_guide_source/operations/authentication.rst

 Lasso's security system.
 It does not rely on an ongoing web request and can be used freely once the system is initialized.
-The `security_registry` methods permit a realm to be specified, but the object otherwise defaults to using the 'Lasso Security' realm.
+The `security_registry` methods permit a realm to be specified, but the object otherwise defaults to using the "Lasso Security" realm.

 Before the security system can be used, it must be initialized by calling the `security_initialize` method.
-Lasso Server calls this method as it starts up and so this can be safely ignored by web applications.
-Command line or other tools that want to use the security system should call this method as early as possible when starting up.
+Lasso Server calls this method as it starts up and so this step can be safely skipped by web applications.
+Command-line or other tools that want to use the security system should call this method as early as possible when starting up.

 A :type:`security_registry` object can be created with zero parameters.
 When